HomeGuidesAPI ReferenceChangelog

 return 'OK', 200

-Webhook Requirements & Limitations
+Webhook Endpoint Requirements

 Technical Requirements

-Rate Limits & Constraints
+Rate Limits and Constraints

 Security Best Practices

-2. Use HTTPS for your webhook endpoints
+2. Use HTTPS for the webhook endpoint and present a valid TLS certificate

-3. Validate incoming data structure and content
+3. Validate the structure and content of every incoming payload

-5. Implement idempotency to handle duplicate deliveries
+5. Implement idempotency at the consumer to safely handle duplicate deliveries from retries

 Testing Your Webhook

-1. Webhook URL Validation
+Webhook Endpoint Validation

-• Returns 200 OK for POST requests
+• Return 200 OK for valid POST requests

-• Handles JSON payloads correctly
+• Handle JSON request payloads correctly

-• Responds within 5 seconds
+• Respond within 5 seconds

-2. Test Endpoint Example
+Sample Test Endpoint

 // Simple test endpoint